If your dog eats his food away from his bowl, there could be several reasons why. Behaviourist Claire Arrowsmith explains...

-(Q) Why will my dog eat off the floor but not from a bowl?
+Q. Why will my dog eat his food off the floor but not from a bowl?

 You need to rule out pain and discomfort, so check his teeth are in good condition and that he isn't having difficulty bending or leaning into the bowl.

 Sensitive dogs can be worried by the noise their ID tag makes as it taps against their bowl.
 Removing your dog's collar during feeding times, or choosing a different tag, can help - but it won't necessarily change the associations he has made in the short-term, so that will need addressing separately.
-Try moving your dog's bowl to a quiet area, away from other pets or children.
+Try moving your dog's bowl to a quiet area for him to eat, away from other pets or children.

-If you are using a shiny metal bowl, try a plastic or ceramic version.
-A larger than necessary bowl can help, as can one with lower sides.
+If you are using a shiny metal dog bowl, try a plastic or ceramic version.
+A larger than necessary dog bowl can help, as can a dog bowl with lower sides.
 Some dogs who display fear of a bowl respond well to a flat plate or even a tray.

 In the short-term you could continue placing your dog's regular kibble on the floor or in activity toys.